RyuZhihao123/Plant-Recon-25/README.md

 ├── ProjectSettings & UserSettings (Here you can change your project setting.)
 ```

-### Dataset Preparation
-- Please refer to [my another repository](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) to automatically generate the plant dataset, which can jointly generate and export 3D plant models, segmentations and boxes.

 ### Usage

 - Please install IDEs (include **Unity** 2022.3.10f1+ and **PyCharm**).
 then you can directly open the [[code folder]](https://github.com/RyuZhihao123/Plant-Recon-25/tree/main/BoxPlantModeling) to easily run the program.

-- Please refer to this [latex](https://github.com/RyuZhihao123/Modular-Tree-Modeler-25) document for more explanations about the usage.

-- The neural network is heavily based on [StructureNet](https://arxiv.org/abs/1908.00575) and [MolGAN](https://arxiv.org/abs/1805.11973).
-The procedural 3D plant modeling algorithm is designed by myself and please refer to this [script](https://github.com/RyuZhihao123/Plant-Recon-25/blob/main/BoxPlantModeling/Assets/Scripts/Plant.cs).
+#### Shape-guided Procedural 3D modeling.
+- For this step, please pay attention to this [script](https://github.com/RyuZhihao123/Plant-Recon-25/blob/main/BoxPlantModeling/Assets/Scripts/Plant.cs), which is the main entrance of the entire program.

-Here is an [example box](https://github.com/RyuZhihao123/Plant-Recon-25/blob/main/Test/test.box) structure inferred by network.
-You can call the following scripts in **main.cs** to construct the final 3D plant model:
+- You can call the following scripts in **main.cs** to construct the final 3D plant model.
+And here is an [example box](https://github.com/RyuZhihao123/Plant-Recon-25/blob/main/Test/test.box) structure that you can use for a quick test.

 ```C++
 Plant plant = new Plant();   // Create a plant proxy.